samaraxmmar/BERT-Model-Fine-Tuning-for-Text-Classification/README.md

 ## Training Process

-To fine-tune the BERT model:
+To fine-tune the BERT model using the `bert.ipynb` notebook:

 1. **Prepare the Dataset**:
    - Place the dataset file (CSV) in the designated directory.
-   - Ensure the script points to the correct dataset path.
+   - Ensure the notebook points to the correct dataset path.

-2. **Run the Training Script**:
+2. **Run the Notebook**:
-    ```sh
-    python train.py
+   - Open `bert.ipynb` in Jupyter Notebook or Google Colab.
+   - Run the following code to load and fine-tune the model:
+    ```python
+    from transformers import BertForSequenceClassification

+    # Load the model
+    model = BertForSequenceClassification.from_pretrained(
+        "bert-base-multilingual-uncased",
+        num_labels=NUM_LABELS,
+        id2label=id2label,
+        label2id=label2id
+    )
+    model.to(device)
     ```

 This command will initiate the fine-tuning process and save the best-performing model based on validation performance.

 ## Usage